Start a conversation

 Day 3: Millpo – Yahuarmaky – Ancascocha

-After a hot breakfast, we walk for about an hour to Chusqenay pass (4,630m/15,190ft) and then on to the Rumi Inca pass, continuing upwards to the Valley of Yahuarmaky.
-After a short rest and time to enjoy the views, we continue until we reach the pass of Aqocasa (4,686m/15,374ft) in about 1.5 hours.
-This mountain is a reddish sandy mountain and from the top of this pass we get a view of the famous Inca Trail, which leads to Machu Picchu.
-We can also see Salkantay, Humantay and Huayanay Mountains and off in the distance, we can see the Veronica Mountain, also known as Wacay Willka.
-We get to enjoy exploring a small archaeological site called Inka Raqay.
-Then, we descend to Inca Rakay, and climb up to Huayanay Oass (4,630m/15,190ft).
-After a final downhill walk of 3 hours, we reach our campsite at Ancascocha, on Ancascocha Lake (3,700m/12,139ft), a total walking time of 8-9 hours this day.
-It is time to relax and have dinner.
+After breakfast, walk for an hour to Chusqenay pass (4,630m/15,190ft).
+Walk to the Rumi Inca pass, continuing to the Valley of Yahuarmaky.
+After a short rest and time to enjoy the views, continue to the pass of Aqocasa (4,686m/15,374ft).
+From the pass get a view of the famous Inca Trail, which leads to Machu Picchu.
+Also see Salkantay, Humantay and Huayanay Mountains from the distance.
+Also see the Veronica Mountain, also known as Wacay Willka.

 Day 4: Ancasqocha – Chillca – Aguas Calientes